top of page

 How does tDCS work?

-Transcranial direct current stimulation (tDCS) is a gentle neuromodulation technology.
-It modifies the membrane potentials of nerve cells with a constant superficial direct current so that they can achieve their optimal neuronal potential.
+Transcranial Direct Current Stimulation (tDCS) is a gentle neuromodulation technology.
+It uses a constant, low-level direct current to modify the membrane potentials of nerve cells, enabling them to reach their optimal neuronal potential.

 This gentle neuromodulation has proven effective in modulating neuronal activities, supporting neuroplasticity, alleviating pain, and promoting natural healing processes in the brain, thus improving learning and mood in neurological and psychiatric conditions.